shiningleo/AgriculturalFinancial/README.md

-The project code has been compressed in dotnetAF Simple demonstration:https://youtu.be/eHVPuhv9zbQ
+The project code has been compressed in dotnetAF;
+Simple demonstration:https://youtu.be/eHVPuhv9zbQ
 # AgriculturalFinancial